This is a clone of the famous game by Rick

 planet if they were just one dot away.

-Then the second roadblock
+a second roadblock

 was encountered.
 How do you make the ships fight each other?
 I made